AI Act and Legal Services: Compliance for German Law Firms

 Legal Research and Drafting

 AI that helps lawyers research cases, draft documents, or analyze contracts is generally low risk.
 It’s a professional tool.
 The lawyer reviews output and takes responsibility.
 Standard professional liability rules apply alongside minimal AI Act obligations.
+Our AI legal research compliance guide covers the specific diligence obligations and vendor assessment criteria for research tools.

 Document what systems you use.
 Verify accuracy before relying on AI output.
 Basic due diligence, nothing revolutionary.
+For document-heavy practices, see also our AI document analysis compliance resource, and for summarisation workflows our AI summarization compliance guide.

 Access to Justice Implications